-We also are not persuaded by plaintiff's argument that our interpretation of the MMMA's definition of "usable marihuana" is contrary to the ordinary and customary meaning of the term.
-See Kolanek, 491 Mich at 398 ("We must give the words of the MMMA their ordinary and plain meaning as would have been understood by the electorate.").
+We also are not persuaded by the prosecution's argument that our interpretation of the MMMA's definition of "usable marihuana" is contrary to the ordinary and customary meaning of the term.
+See Kolanek, 491 Mich at 397 ("We must give the words of the MMMA their ordinary and plain meaning as would have been understood by the electorate.").
 When a statute provides a definition of a term, we are not "left dependent upon dialect, colloquialism, the language of the arts and sciences, or even the common understanding of the man in the street.
 We have the act itself.
 We need not, indeed we must not, search afield for meanings where the act supplies its own."
-Butterfield Theatres v Dep't of Revenue, 353 Mich 345, 350; 91 NW2d 269 (1958); see also Haynes v Neshewat, 477 Mich 29, 35; 729 NW2d 488 (2007).
+W S Butterfield Theatres, Inc v Dep't of Revenue, 353 Mich 345, 350; 91 NW2d 269 (1958); see also Haynes v Neshewat, 477 Mich 29, 35; 729 NW2d 488 (2007).

-In defining the parameters of legal medical-marijuana use, the drafters of the MMMA adopted a definition of "usable marihuana" that we believe comports with the voters' desire to allow limited "medical use" of marijuana, and yet not to allow the unfettered use of marijuana generally.
-Given the heightened potency of the THC extract, as compared with "the dried leaves and flowers," this definition of "usable marihuana" (for purposes of establishing limited section 4 immunity) strikes us as a sound and reasoned mechanism to promote the "health and welfare of [Michigan] citizens."
-It also provides an essential mechanism for implementing the voters' desire to continue prosecutions for possession and use of marijuana in excess of that which is permitted for "medical use."
+In defining the parameters of legal medical-marijuana use, the drafters of the MMMA adopted a definition of "usable marihuana" that we believe comports with the voters' desire to allow limited "medical use" of marijuana and yet not to allow the unfettered use of marijuana generally.
+MCL 333.26423(f).
+Given the heightened potency of the THC extract, as compared with "the dried leaves and flowers," MCL 333.26423(k), this definition of "usable marihuana" (for purposes of establishing limited § 4 immunity) strikes us as a sound and reasoned mechanism to promote the "health and welfare of [Michigan] citizens," MCL 333.26422(c).
+It also provides an essential mechanism for implementing the voters' desire to continue prosecutions for possession and use of marijuana in excess of that which is permitted for medical use.

-The evidence reflects that the amount of THC contained in an edible cannot be measured, at least not with the testing methods commonly used in police laboratories.
-Therefore, the inclusion of such edibles within the definition of "usable marihuana," while mandating that only the amount of THC be counted toward the quantity limits of section 4 of the MMMA, as defendant would have us do, would effectively eviscerate the intent of the voters in limiting marijuana to its intended "medical use."
-Given the unmeasurable nature of the highly potent THC contained in such edibles, the health and welfare of Michigan citizens would be threatened, and prosecutions for possession and use of edibles containing higher-than-allowed quantities of THC would be systematically thwarted.
+The evidence reflects that the amount of THC contained in an edible product cannot be measured, at least not with the testing methods commonly used in police laboratories.
+Therefore, the inclusion of edible products within the definition of "usable marihuana," while mandating that only the amount of THC be counted toward the quantity limits of § 4 of the MMMA, as defendant would have us do, would effectively eviscerate the intent of the voters in limiting marijuana to its intended medical use.
+Given the unmeasurable nature of the highly potent THC contained in these edible products, the health and welfare of Michigan citizens

-Our interpretation also does not preclude the medical use of marijuana by ingestion of edibles; to the contrary, such use is authorized by the MMMA, within the statutory limitations, produce a narcotic effect.
-See, e.g., Blacks Law Dictionary, 9th ed (2009), p 1682 ("use" may mean "the power, right, or privilege of using something," and "a benefit" granted by operation of law); Random House College Dictionary, 2d ed (2000), p 1440 ("usable" may mean "available ... for use").
+7 The phrase "usable marihuana" in the MMMA thus refers to marijuana to which the law has granted a qualifying patient the power, right, or privilege to use, rather than merely referring to marijuana that is able to be ingested, smoked, or otherwise consumed in order to produce a narcotic effect.
+See, e.g., Blacks Law Dictionary (9th ed), p 1682 (indicating that "use" may mean "a benefit" conferred by the law); Random House Webster's College Dictionary (2000) (indicating that "use" may mean "the power, right, or privilege of using something" and "usable" may mean "available . . . for use").

-&lt;sup>8 The chemist testified at the preliminary exam that the chemical testing revealed "whether a cannabinoid was present in the sample" and further stated that the analysis was "qualitative, whether or not the substance is present, not how much."
-The chemist also agreed that the testing would not reveal the amount of THC present, "just enough that it's detectable."
+8 The chemist testified at the preliminary exam that the chemical testing revealed "whether or not a cannabinoid was present in the sample" and further stated that the analysis was "qualitative, whether or not the substance is present, not how much."
+The chemist also agreed that the testing would not reveal the amount of THC present, but only indicates that there is "just enough that it's detectable."